Sponsor a tree at Chisholme for just £3

 The whole replanting of the shelter belt has only been possible, over the years, through the generous donation of people’s time and energy.

-If you are unable to join the planting project this Spring, you can still help by ‘sponsoring a tree’ at a cost of £3.00 per tree which just covers the cost of the tree seedling, stake and shelter.
+If you are unable to join the planting project in person, you can still help by ‘sponsoring a tree’ at a cost of £3.00 per tree which just covers the cost of the tree seedling, stake and shelter.

 Donate below by PayPal or with a credit/debit card